lead-build/lead-build/docs/language/01-basics.md

 - Strings - represented by a string surrounded by quotes, for example `"hello"`, where letters can be escaped.
 Strings may also contain substitutions.
 More on those later.
 - Integers - a simple number containing digits `0`-`9` and an optional prefixed minus sign.
 - Booleans - the words `true` or `false`.
+- Null - the word `null`, representing the absence of a value.

 Besides the basic types listed above, there are other types that cannot be written explicitly, but are returned by builtin functions.
 These will be covered in future chapters.